Deepen Your Learning, Advance Your Skills, Grow and Explore — Together

 Throughout the Master Class you will be asked to engage in productive, constructive, and supportive group dialog using the Master Class Facebook page.
 Learning together in community is one of the most important facets of this Master Class group.
 The Master Class Facebook group is where Leif will post the learning modules as well as other topics for discussion.
 The expectation is that all Master Class participants will contribute to group discussions at least once per week throughout Master Class, and will respond to both other group members posts as well as Leif’s assignments or posts.
 Participants will also use this Facebook group to ask questions and report progress related to learning assignments and hands-on activities.

-Monthly Group Coaching Calls
+Monthly Group Supervision Calls

-The Master Class group gathers once per month via video call for live coaching and peer support.
+The Master Class group gathers once per month via video call for live supervision, coaching, and peer support.
 During these calls, you will have the chance to present cases for consultation, work through the design of treatment or learning plans and activities for specific clients or students, ask horse-related questions, talk through ethics questions, and discuss business or personal challenges and successes.

 There are two required in-person intensives during the Master Class.
 These experiences allow students to come together to learn and share, and advance their skills and knowledge.
 Students are expected to present material they are working on, facilitate sessions for their fellow students, and engage in their own self-growth work.
 Master Class students are instrumental in figuring out the logistics of these in-person intensives, ensuring the location and timing supports the group’s learning journey.